randogs/WD-HFS3/readme.md

 - the technology i used html and css

 ### Key Components
--design and theme -implementation of designs -navigations
+-design and theme, implementation of designs, navigations.

 ### Technology
 <!-- TODO: List of Technology Used -->